reematcs/Module2_Project/README.md

       }
 }
 ```
-Inside `variables.tf`, we setup the requirements for our Virtual Private Cloud and instance settings, as well as the AWS key for creating, managing and accessing our resources.
+Inside `variables.tf`, we setup the requirements for our Virtual Private Cloud and instance settings, as well as the AWS key `aws_terraform_keyname` for creating, managing and accessing our resources.

 ```HCL
 variable "ami_id" {